aminrm4/horrified_oop/README.md

 - Explain how it would improve the game
 - Consider implementation complexity

+### 🔧 Development Guidelines

+- Follow the existing code style and architecture
+- Add appropriate header documentation
+- Test your changes thoroughly
+- Update the UML diagram if adding new classes

 ---

 ## 📝 License

 This project is licensed under the **Basu University Computer Engineering Department** as an advanced programming project.

-For more information, visit: [https://codeberg.org/SSCES](https://codeberg.org/SSCES)
+For more information, visit: [https://github.com/SSCBasu](https://github.com/SSCBasu)

 ---